-Filter policy constraints - Amazon Simple Notification Service
+Filter policy constraints in Amazon SNS - Amazon Simple Notification Service

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).